NYCPlanning/data-engineering-doc/_content/pluto.md

     - `595`: Staten Island Gateway National Recreation Area (JIA)
 - **Description**: The community district (CD) or joint interest area (JIA) the tax lot is located in, or partially located.

-The Department of City Planning - CD Layer for the DTM is used as the source when it identifies a community district for a tax lot.
-If a tax lot is split among more than one community district then PLUTO uses one of the community district numbers.
-If the Department of City Planning - CD Layer for the DTM does not identify a community district, the district is obtained from the Department of City Planning Geosupport System.
-If the community district is not available from the Geosupport System the DOF-RPAD Master file is used.
++ The Department of City Planning - CD Layer for the DTM is used as the source when it identifies a community district for a tax lot.
++ If **a tax lot is split among more than one community district** then PLUTO uses one of the community district numbers.
++ If the Department of City Planning - CD Layer for the DTM **does not identify** a community district, the district is obtained from the Department of **City Planning Geosupport System**.
++ If the community district is **not available** from the Geosupport System the DOF-RPAD Master file is used.
 If a tax lot is split by a community district boundary, only one community district is retained.
-Two portions of the city, Marble Hill and Rikers Island, are legally located in one borough and are each serviced by different boroughs.
++ Two portions of the city, Marble Hill and Rikers Island, are legally located in one borough and are each serviced by different boroughs.
 The COMMUNITY DISTRICT codes associated with these areas are the community districts they are serviced by.
 Specifically, Marble Hill is legally located in Manhattan but is serviced by the Bronx and has Bronx COMMUNITY DISTRICT codes of 207 or 208.
 Rikers Island has a Queens COMMUNITY DISTRICT code of 401 since it is serviced by Queens even though it is legally located in the Bronx.

 ### CT2010